UVADS/DS1001/grading.md

 |LOOK|Look Ahead|4| 6 hours | --|1|2|
 |ESSY|Final Essay Parts|3| 4 hours/part| 1|2|3|

+Weekly Assignments
-* There are 12 labs and all grade bundles require completion of all 12 labs.
-There is a make up lab day on 12/1 and any student may make up a lab that day for any reason, no excuse is necessary.
+* LABS - There are 12 labs and all grade bundles require completion of all 12 labs.
+They are designed to be completed in class.
+There is a make up lab day and any student may make up a lab that day for any reason, no excuse is necessary.
-* There are 12 reading assignments and the B and A bundles require completion of all of them.
-This is a weekly assignment however there are more than 12 weeks in the term.
-The initial due date is a guideline for optimal learning alignment, these assignments can be turned in later with no excuse need.
-A word of caution: letting these pile up can lead to a substantial amount of work on a short time window.
+* READ - There are 12 reading assignments and the B and A bundles require completion of all of them.
+The READ assignments are posted to Canvas a week before the due date and take less than one hour to complete.
+Late submissions are not accepted.
+Extenuating circumstances can be excused after discussion with a professor.

 ## Flexibility Provisions
 1. Labs: There is a make up lab week at the end of the term where students can complete a lab they were unable to complete.